marklindsey11/hashgraph/testnet/README.md

 ### Test Network Resets

-The mirror node and consensus node test network are scheduled to reset once a quarter starting July 2022.
+The mirror node and consensus node test network are scheduled to reset once a quarter.
 When a testnet reset occurs all account, token, contract, topic, schedule, and file data are wiped.

 Developers will no longer have access to the state data from test network consensus nodes.
 For example, you will not be able to perform transactions or queries on an account that existed before the reset.